 Health Effects

-The normal adult will require two to three milligrams of copper for each day.
+The normal adult will require two to three milligrams of copper each day.
 Around 90% of your dietary needs for copper are provided by food.
 Drinking water can provide less than 10% of your daily copper intake.

 The federal government must not increase the maximum copper level in drinking water.
-If there are higher levels of copper in the water, it can cause liver poisoning.
-This is true for infants and children with genetic disorders.
+Higher copper levels can cause liver poisoning, especially in infants and children with genetic disorders.

-According to the Safe Drinking Water Act, the Environmental Protection Agency (EPA) must establish the concentration of the contaminants in the public drinking water supplies.
-EPA set the level for copper in the drinking water that is 1.3 mg per liter of drinking water.
-This is done to prevent the short-term gastrointestinal problems of the consumers.
-However, there are states like Delaware and Nebraska, which have experienced difficulty in maintaining the copper levels within this goal.
+Under the Safe Drinking Water Act, the Environmental Protection Agency (EPA) must establish the concentration of contaminants in public drinking water supplies.
+To prevent short-term gastrointestinal problems in consumers, the EPA set the level for copper in drinking water at 1.3 mg per liter.

-The committee said that too much copper could lead to various health problems.
-If one has ingested excessive doses, it can cause diarrhea, vomiting, and nausea.
 Long-term exposure can cause copper poisoning.
-This is true for people whose bodies have a problem regulating copper because of illness or genetic disorders.
+This is true for people whose bodies have problems regulating copper because of illness or genetic disorders.
 One example can be Wilson’s disease.

 Meanwhile, severe cases of copper exposure can cause liver poisoning, anemia, and kidney failure.

-Wilson’s disease is caused by a defect in the gene essential in eliminating the excess copper level in the body.
-In the past years, people with Wilson’s disease were considered a small portion of the population.
-Experts believe that one way to protect them is to limit their copper intake.
-But new evidence suggests that the brothers and sisters of people with Wilson’s disease can be at risk too.
+Experts believe one way to protect them is to limit their copper intake.
+But new evidence suggests that the brothers and sisters of people with Wilson’s disease can be at risk, too.
 This is true even if they don’t have the disease themselves.
-As such, carriers, or those who have at least one defective gene, can also be at risk.
+As such, carriers, or those with at least one defective gene, can also be at risk.

-In particular, children who carry the gene are at risk since their water consumption is greater than adults in proportion to their size.
-Wilson’s disease is found in only 1 out of 40,000 people in America.
 However, the committee believes that 1% of the total population may carry the gene for the disease.
-There is no available test today to identify the individuals at risk with the disease.
+No test is available today to identify individuals at risk of the disease.

 Meanwhile, a higher level of copper will leave an unpleasant or bitter taste in the water.
 This kind of water is not safe to drink.
 You must contact your drinking water provider or let a professional test it.